jpalmer456/INST377-WMATA/README.md

 <b>API Endpoints:</b>
 #make sure to mention JQuery

+<b>Known Bugs:</b>
+If a station exists on more than one line (for example, Metro Center exists on the Red, Orange, Blue, and Silver), then it may appear multiple times in the dropdown menu.
+The team was unable to resolve this issue, but hope to in future development.

 <b>Future Development:</b>

 In the future, the team would like to implement functionality that shows bus route information, rail station parking information, and station-to-station route planning.
 These should all be relatively simple to implement, as the WMATA API has authored endpoints that provide this information.